Review | ‘Ruined King’ continues to build out the ‘League of Legends’ universe, but does little more

 Riot now has an entire publishing team, entitled Riot Forge, dedicated to partnering with independent developers on new “League of Legends” titles in different game formats.
 There are two more games already on the way: “Song of Nunu,” a single-player journey through Runeterra’s arctic Freljord, is expected to come out next year; and “Convergence” an upcoming platformer starring Ekko, one of the characters from “Arcane,” set for 2022 as well.

 A turn-based RPG like “Ruined King” is the exact type of game I’d want to try out.
-Despite all of the headaches, I have a better understanding of Runeterra and the champions in it thanks to “Ruined King."
-I like Braum’s bouyant optimism and Pyke’s deadpan demeanor.
-The next time I’m scrolling through the champions on “League of Legends” or “Wild Rift,” I’ll give them a try.
+Despite all of the headaches, I have a better understanding of Runeterra and the champions in it thanks to “Ruined King.”
+I like Braum’s buoyant optimism and Pyke’s deadpan demeanor.
+The next time I’m scrolling through the roster of champions on “League of Legends” or “Wild Rift,” I’ll give them a try.

-Because of this game, I’m developing a connection with the franchise.
+Because of “Ruined King,” I’m developing a connection with the franchise.
 I just don’t find the game to be a must-play worthy of a ringing endorsement.